WCAG Colour Contrast: What does the 4.5:1 ratio actually mean?

 Different types of colour vision

-- Protanopia: Difficulty distinguishing between red and green colour, with reds appearing darker
+- Protanopia (red-weak): trouble telling red and green apart, with reds also looking darker

 Below is an interactive demonstration, using a photo from Magda Ehlers on Pexels, that shows how people with different types of colour vision perceive the same colour spectrum.